hashicorp/terraform-provider-aws/website/docs/r/bedrockagent_data_source.html.markdown

 The `pattern_object_filter` configuration block supports the following arguments:

 * `filters` - (Required) The configuration of specific filters applied to your data source content.
+Minimum of 1 filter and maximum of 25 filters.

+Each filter object should contain the following configuration:

+* `object_type` - (Required) The supported object type or content type of the data source.
+* `exclusion_filters` - (Optional) A list of one or more exclusion regular expression patterns to exclude certain object types that adhere to the pattern.
+* `inclusion_filters` - (Optional) A list of one or more inclusion regular expression patterns to include certain object types that adhere to the pattern.

 ### `server_side_encryption_configuration` block